danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 }
 ```

 We've added an annotation representing the name and tag for our image referenced by the manifest.
-The index.json file isn't required to be encoded and therefore resides at the top-level directory of our image and not under `blobs/`.
-With all the finished components, a quick recap of what's what:
+The index.json file isn't required to be encoded, so it resides at the top-level directory of our image and not under `blobs/`.
+With all the finished components, let's do a quick recap:
 ```
 $ tree
 ├── blobs/sha256